I amassed a 6-figure net worth at 22, here are my top tips for success.

 Instead of getting a loan, I ignored my Dad’s advice (sorry) and bought an 11-year-old car for $6,000 out of my savings with 170k kms on the clock.
 I had it checked out by a mechanic who advised me that the engine could run for another 10 years.
-Nearly four years later, my car is still faithfully by my side with no issues and no car loan.
+My car ran faithfully by my side for years with no issues and no car loan.
 You can also have a read of my article of why I’ll never buy a new car.

 When I first started investing, I loved it.
 I was so into it, I was creating net worth spreadsheets that were projecting the next 30 years of portfolio gains – you get the picture.
-However, I’ve been on this journey for five years and it definitely isn’t as exciting after a while.
-I have definitely had periods where I’ve been unmotivated (being made redundant as the peak of a global pandemic, anyone?) and don’t feel like budgeting or managing my money.
+However, I’ve been on this journey for years and it definitely isn’t as exciting after a while.
+I have definitely had periods where I’ve been unmotivated (being made redundant as the peak of a global pandemic, anyone?.

 While these periods are normal, the most important aspect is that I always found my feet and continued to work towards my goals – for years.
 This consistency is what helped keep up my financial habits and helped my portfolio grow.
 My advice is to never give up towards reaching your money goals!

 And, that’s it!
-These are 3 key habits that I have implemented for years to build a six-figure net worth in my 20s.
+These are 3 key habits that I have implemented for years to build a 6-figure net worth in my 20s.
 I acknowledge this isn’t possible for everyone and did require my substantial privilege such as living in a first-world country, being mentally and physically healthy as well as having no dependants.
-That being said, you don’t need to have inherited money, have a rich family/partner or make $70,000+ a year to build wealth – I can attest to that.
+That being said, you don’t need to have inherited money, have a rich family/partner or make a large income to build a 6-figure net worth.
+I can attest to that.
 Australia really is the lucky country and there are so many opportunities to create wealth from very little.